Environmental Science (ENVS)

 This course is an in-depth course in waste management.
 Waste Management 3510 talks about the generation, prevention, characterization, monitoring, treatment, handling, reuse and disposal of solid wastes.
 In this course students will learn about the integrated sustainable waste management strategies including recycling, landfilling and energy recovery. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will able to: 1.
 Identify environmental problems caused by waste mismanagement.
 2. Categorize sources, types and compositions of solid wastes.
 3. Evaluate methods for solid waste collection, transportation, and disposal.
 4. Describe and analyze current and proposed waste collection systems.
 Prerequisites: ENVS 2210 and GEO 2050 (Both grade C- or higher).
 SP (odd).

-An interdisciplinary course that introduces students to the geography, cultural history, literature, ecology and biodiversity of Costa Rica.
+An interdisciplinary course that is focused on biodiversity and conservation in Costa Rica.
 The course will meet for an hour a week during the semester, then the participants will travel to Costa Rica for a 2-week study abroad experience.
 The students will live and study at field research stations in Costa Rica.
-Pre-trip preparation will include selected literary and scientific readings to prepare students to understand their experiences in Costa Rica.
-Lectures and laboratory/field experiences will focus on incorporating these readings into observations and experiences while in Costa Rica.
+Pre-trip preparation will include weekly lectures and selected scientific readings to prepare students to understand their experiences in Costa Rica.
+Lectures and laboratory/field experiences will focus on incorporating this information into observations and experiences while in Costa Rica.
 The fee covers most costs while in Costa Rica, airfare is not included.
 Offered upon sufficient student need. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Identify evidence that meets the criteria of science in recognizing and differentiating hypotheses, theories and/or laws using the resources of Costa Rica.
+Identify evidence that meets the criteria of science in recognizing and differentiating hypotheses, theories and/or laws related to biodiversity and conservation in Costa Rica.
 2. Collect and organize scientific data from field investigations.
 3. Consider how concepts and skills acquired in coursework can be developed through interdisciplinary research.
-Course fee required.

 ENVS 4080.
 Environmental Monitoring and Characterization.
 4 Hours.